Floquet topological systems with flat bands: Edge modes, Berry curvature, and Orbital magnetization: Analytic expressions in the flat band limit

 The matrix $\tilde{U}$ is a unitary matrix.
 The above linear relation between fermion operators after a stroboscopic time step, and before, is due to the free fermion nature of the problem.
 For the unitaries corresponding to Eq.~\eqref{Ulim}, $\tilde{U}$ takes the following form for a 8-site system (see Appendix \ref{appA} for details) \begin{widetext}

-\end{widetext} The quasi-energies are obtained from $i\ln{\tilde{U}}$.
+\end{widetext} where the basis explicitly is $(c_{1,k},c_{2,k},\dots,c_{8,k})$.
+The quasi-energies are obtained from $i\ln{\tilde{U}}$.
 (For an analytic expression for $U$ itself in terms of the number operators, see Appendix~\ref{appC}).
+Because $\tilde{U}$ is block diagonal, one can easily generalize it to the thermodynamic limit.
+In other words, as the number of sites is increased, and stays even, the second and third rows keep repeating, whereas the first and last rows incorporate the edge modes.

-One notes that there are chiral edge modes with a dispersion proportional $k$ on one end of the cylinder, and $-k$ on the other end.
+The first and last rows of $\tilde{U}$ clearly show that there are chiral edge modes with a dispersion $ka\sqrt{3}$ on one end of the cylinder, and $-ka\sqrt{3}$ on the other end.
 Moreover close to $k=0$, these edge modes cross the Floquet zone boundaries $\epsilon=\pm \pi$, while at the edges of the momentum Brillouin zone, $ka =\pm \pi/\sqrt{3}$, the edge modes cross the center of the FBZ $\epsilon=0$.
+Thus we recover the edge modes of a anomolous phase where edges modes of the same chirality exist on either sides of the bulk bands.
 There are also bulk states with all the bulk states having the same two quasi-energies $\epsilon=\pm \pi/2$.
 Thus the bulk bands are perfectly flat, and highly degenerate.
+Although we work with zigzag boundaries to derive the flat band limit, armchair boundaries can also lead to flat bulk bands and chiral edge modes \cite{Kitagawa10}.

 A plot of the spectrum is shown in Fig.~\ref{Fig3a}.
 The parameters are slightly detuned from the perfectly flat band limit.
 The results agree with the analytic expressions.
 The chiral edge modes are clearly visible, and so are the two bands, whose centers are located at $\epsilon=\pm \pi/2$.